tilemill-project/tilemill/README.md

 # General Info

-TileOven is a maintained fork of TileMill, tested on Linux Mint 17.3 running in server mode.
-The original version is not maintained anymore, see: https://github.com/mapbox/tilemill/issues/2543.
+TileOven is a maintained fork of TileMill, tested on Linux with Node 0.10.25 and 4.2.6 The original version is not maintained anymore, see: https://github.com/mapbox/tilemill/issues/2543.

 # Changelog since forking